Complete Guide on Relocating to Australia

 Employers are expected to seek local candidates before seeking staff from overseas so that the need for foreign workers is reduced, and one of the requirements for organizations seeking to sponsor a temporary resident is to undertake “labour market testing” for that role.

 Visa processing times have fluctuated greatly in recent years, and the process can take several months, sometimes longer.

 An option for those planning to live and work in Australia for an extended period is for the employer to sponsor the applicant for permanent residency, provided the job classification is in the approved list, and the candidate satisfies professional and other requirements.
 This visa category takes longer, however, there can be advantages.

 Spousal Employment Options

 Accompanying spouses are free to work; however, that does not necessarily translate into an easy job search.
-The majority of jobs are not advertised—similar to many other countries, many employers prefer to employ someone known or recommended to them to improve the chances of a good fit.
+Some jobs are not advertised—similar to many other countries, many employers prefer to employ someone known or recommended to them to improve the chances of a good fit.
+Jobs are advertised online through central employment search sites such as Seek or Indeed.
 In addition, new arrivals applying for advertised positions often are at a disadvantage, as they may be perceived as lacking local knowledge.
 Hence, those planning to work when they come to Australia are well advised to start tapping their network well before leaving their home country.

 For more information, please refer to our articles below:

-Medical treatment normally begins with a visit to a GP (General Practitioner) , from whom a referral to a specialist is obtained as required.
+Medical treatment normally begins with a visit to a GP (General Practitioner), from whom the referral to a specialist is obtained as required.

 The Australian government operates a health care plan called Medicare.
 All permanent residents are covered and a levy of 2 percent is deducted from income.
 In addition, some countries have a reciprocal agreement with Australia, and visitors from these countries are covered by Medicare.
 Medicare pays for most of the scheduled fee for doctors, specialists, eye tests, and provides full cover in a public hospital.